wazo-platform/wazo-doc/source/upgrade/18.01/stretch.rst

   customization into the new file, then delete the :file:`.dpkg-old` file.

   You can see a list of affected files by running ``find /etc -name '*.dpkg-old'``.
-If some files shows up that you didn't modify by yourself, you can ignore them.
+If some files show up that you didn't modify by yourself, you can ignore them.

 * Purge removed packages.
 You can see the list of packages in this state by running ``dpkg -l |
   awk '/^rc/ { print $2 }'`` and purge all of them with ``apt-get purge $(dpkg -l | awk '/^rc/ { print $2 }')``

 * Reboot your system.
-It is necessary for the upgrade to the Linux kernel to be effective.
+It is necessary for the new Linux kernel to be effective.

 Changes